The recommendations below are meant for generally healthy individuals interested in

 alcoholism.
 More on alcohol

-- Vitamin A: Look for a multivitamin/mineral supplement containing no more than 2,500 IU (750 mcg) of preformed vitamin A (usually labeled vitamin A acetate or vitamin A palmitate) and no more than 2,500 IU of additional vitamin A as beta-carotene.
+- Vitamin A: Look for an MVM containing no more than 2,500 IU (750 mcg) of vitamin A, unless any extra amount is in the form of beta-carotene.
 Smokers should not take supplemental beta-carotene.

 More on vitamin A

 Aim for a daily intake of at least 400 mg.
-Multivitamins/minerals usually provide 60 mg of vitamin C, and five servings of fruits and vegetables provide about 200 mg.
-A 250-mg supplement taken twice daily will ensure near-maximal plasma concentrations in healthy people.
+Five servings of fruit and vegetables provide about 200 mg.
+A 250-mg supplement taken twice daily will ensure near-maximal plasma concentration.
 More on vitamin C

 More on calcium